Committee of Union and Progress: Second Constitutional Era (1908–1913)

-Moral was high amongst Ottomans following revolution, but in the lead up to the election, dissatisfaction of the Young Turks' unfulfilled promises to improve worker's rights lead to the first major worker strikes in the Ottoman Empire.
-The CUP initially supported the strikes to gain more popular support, but soon assisted the government in controlling organized labor by supporting factory owners in their disputes with their workers and sending gendarme and soldiers to crack down on railroad strikes.
-By October the CUP passed a law that banned workers unions and labor injunctions.
+Moral was high amongst Ottomans following revolution, but in the lead up to the election, dissatisfaction of the Young Turks' unfulfilled promises to improve worker's rights lead to a major worker strike wave across the empire.
+The CUP initially supported the strikes to gain more popular support, but soon assisted the government in controlling organised labor by supporting factory owners in their disputes with their workers and sending gendarme and soldiers to crack down on railroad strikes.
+By October workers unions and labor injunctions were declared illegal (see Socialism in the Ottoman Empire).

-In the Ottoman general election of 1908 the CUP captured only 60 of the 275 seats in the Chamber of Deputies, despite its leading role in the revolution.
-Other parties represented in parliament included the Armenian Dashnak and Hunchak parties (with four and two members respectively) and the main opposition, Prince Sabahaddin's Liberty Party.
+In the Ottoman general election of 1908 the CUP captured almost every seat in the Chamber of Deputies, but the discord surrounding the new constitutional order resulted in a reliably Unionist parliamentary group only 60 deputies (out of 275) strong despite its leading role in the revolution.
+Other parties represented in parliament included the Armenian Dashnak and Hunchak parties (with four and two members respectively) and the main opposition, Sabahaddin's Liberty Party.

-A sign of how the CUP power worked occurred in February 1909, when Ali Haydar who had just been appointed ambassador to Spain went to the Sublime Porte to discuss his new appointment with Hilmi Pasha, only be to be informed by the Grand Vizier he needed to confer with a man from the Central Committee who was due to arrive shortly.
+A sign of how the CUP power worked occurred in February 1909, when a certain Ali Haydar, who had just been appointed ambassador to Spain, went to the Sublime Porte to discuss his new appointment with Hilmi Pasha, only be to be informed by the Grand Vizier he needed to confer with a man from the Central Committee who was due to arrive shortly.

-31 March Mutiny and aftermath
+31 March Mutiny

 The murder of the anti-Unionist journalist Hasan Fehmi on 6 April was widely seen as an assassination by the CUP.
 His funeral turned into a demonstration against the committee when a crowd of 50,000 assembled in Sultanahmet Square and eventually in front of the parliament.
-These events served to be the backdrop of the 31 March Crisis.
+These events served to be the backdrop of the 31 March incident.